ysndr/MSc-Thesis/chapter/evaluation.md

 Answering the questions above, this chapter consists of two main sections.
 The first section [@sec:methods] introduces methods employed for the evaluation.
 In particular, it details the survey ([@sec:qualitative]) which was conducted with the intent to gain qualitative opinions by users, as well as the tracing mechanism ([@sec:quantitative]) for factual quantitative insights.
-[Section @sec:results] summarises the results of these methods.
+[Section @sec:results] summarizes the results of these methods.

 ## Evaluation Considerations